cultpenguin/sippi-all/README.md

 statistical model inferred from a training image.

-The goal of developing these codes has been to produce a set of algorithms, based on sequential simulation, for simulation of multiple point statistical random models, The code should be easy to compile and extend, and should be allowed for both commercial and non-commercial use.
+The goal of developing these codes has been to produce a set of algorithms, based on sequential simulation, for simulation of multiple point statistical models.
+The code should be easy to compile and extend, and should be allowed for both commercial and non-commercial use.